Barton Watch Bands is a watch strap company I’ve had my eye on for a while.

-The strap leans a nice mix of casual and sporty.
-It’s a relatively simple looking strap but has a slight texture on the outside which adds to the visual interest, I like the look of it a lot.
+The strap is a nice mix of casual and sporty.
+It’s a relatively simple-looking strap but has a slight texture on the outside which adds to the visual interest, I like the look of it a lot.

 They also have an even simpler silicone strap that lacks the texture, but I find those to be a little too plain for my taste.